mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 # Measurement
 - What sample rate/bandwidth will I need to measure a signal?
 - How should I measure X signal?
-- What's a diff probe?
+- What is a diff probe?
 When do I need it?
-- What's an active probe?
+- What is an active probe?
 When do I need it?
 - What does the 10x attenuation do on a probe?
 - How does an oscillicope work?
 - How can I measure current?